All students, both current and former, can use online transcript ordering!

 Current Students can order transcripts by logging in to DORI; the secure login serves as your authorization when placing a transcript order.

 You will be transferred from DORI to the National Student Clearinghouse Self-Service Site.
-Click the last bullet/link "Order or track a transcript" to begin a new order or track a previous order.
+Click the 3rd bullet/link from the bottom of the page "Order a transcript" to begin a new order.

 Go to the NSC Transcript Ordering Center and order your transcript.